Formation Control for UAVs Using a Flux Guided Approach: Related Work

+Decentralised algorithms for dynamic encirclement of moving targets are presented in \cite{Marasco2013, Franchi2016, Ma2018}.
+These works show that a simulated group of UAVs can encircle a moving target, and that the tracking can be improved with a model of the target's future states.
+The disadvantage of these methods is that the UAVs track toward optimal final states and therefore the coverage of the formation is not optimal during flight.

-A more advanced approach is presented in \cite{Wang2013} where an open surface defined by a set of agents covers a target.
-The paths of the agents are solved by maximising the electric flux through an open surface defined by the topology of the agents, which are positioned in an electric field generated by a target charge.
-Collision free path is always obtained since the flux is sub-optimal or zero in the event of a collision.
-A limitation of the method is that the scale of the formation cannot be controlled.
-This leads to optimal coverage but at a very long range.
-As such this method is not suitable when the target should be closely surrounded.
+\cite{Wang2013} presents an alternative approach where a target is covered by an open surface defined by a set of agents.
+The paths of the agents are solved by maximising the electric flux through the open surface defined by the topology of the agents.
+The agents are located in an electric flux which is generated by a static charge at target's location \cite{Mainprice}.
+This approach can be extended to extract a common representation to facilitate comparison between 3d objects with different shapes and topological \cite{Sandilands:VRST2014}.
+Collision free paths are always obtained because colliding agents reduce the area of the open boundary and thus reduce the total flux.
+Maintaining optimal coverage during flight limits the control over the formation's scale.
+This leads to optimal coverage but at a very long range from the target.
+Therefore, this method is not suitable when the target should be closely surrounded.
 Also, the paths generated by the method have been seen to be indirect and therefore inefficient for locating targets.

-The contributions of the work are threefold.
-(1) We show that it is possible to control the scale of the formation using an additional term in the cost function given by \cite{Wang2013}.
-(2) As the resulting paths are arc-shaped and therefore inefficient, we introduce a new formulation of the flux minimisation approach called the Flux Guided approach.
-Using this approach we show that the scale of the formation can be controlled, and more efficient paths towards the target can be derived.
-(3) We show that these paths are suitable for robotic control using a time re-parameterisation, and 3d dynamics particle simulation with a PID controller that tracks the desired trajectories.
+\cite{Ivan2015} proposes a centralised scheme to encircle static objects with deformable robotic surfaces.
+A target flux is specified and successive iterations are used to minimise the error between the current flux and the target flux to generate the encirclement trajectories \citep{exotica}.
+A limitation of this work is that the minimisation relies on free parameters, which have to be tuned for each encirclement context.
+Also, the approach is not scalable since the Jacobian of the flux must be computed for every vertex on the deformable surface.

+While a decentralised implementation of our flux-guided formation controller is out of the scope of this paper, the concept of flux is compatible with decentralised approaches.
+We discuss such potential future extensions at the end of this paper.